quasarframework/quasar-framework.org/source/components/introduction-for-beginners.md

 </script>
 ```

 If, on the other hand, you know this Boolean value is not going to change, you can use the shorthand version of the variable like a component attribute and just specify it.
-In other words, if you don't bind the variable to a variable in the component's scope, it will always be `true`:
+In other words, if you don't bind the variable to a variable in the component's scope as it will always be `true`:
 ```
 <template>
   <q-bogus infinite />